jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 < Do neighbor access and child access protect the independence of types?
 As a substitute for the old, false rule: ‘Can’t call upward in the ancestry’? >

-There’s several ways to access a procedure.
-The most common way is for procedures of the same object to call upon each other.
-The second most common way is for a parent to access a child’s procedures.
+There’s several ways to access a command.
+The most common way is for commands of the same object to call upon each other.
+The second most common way is for a parent to access a child’s commands.
 A global object is accessible from anywhere within the module and there are more ways.
 I might discuss these different ways of access one by one in this section.

 ### Neighbor Access

-< Discuss procedures within the same object accessing each other. >
+< Discuss commands within the same object accessing each other. >

 ### Child Access